devbewill/chainkpr/public/articles/usecase-dpp.md

 ### DATOME

-Integrating Datome, an intelligent blockchain data modeling system, into the European Digital Product Passport (DPP) framework can bring several benefits by enhancing the management, analysis and utilization of data effectively.
+Integrating Datome, a blockchain-based business process manager, into the European Digital Product Passport (DPP) framework can bring several benefits by easing the management of production processes and availability of the relevant data by stakeholders.
 This integration can make the DPP a very powerful tool for promoting transparency, sustainability and trust in product information within the EU market while supporting the goals of the European Green Deal and circular economy initiatives by providing better and immutable insights into the lifecycle of products.

 ![bag-model](../assets/images/bag-model.png)